A Love of Travel.

 The wedding was planned for the beaches of St. Pete, Florida.
 But life, as it so often does, had other plans.
 Jozi's father passed away from Covid just a few months before the wedding.
 The man who had given his blessing with tears in his eyes would never walk his daughter down the aisle.

 On their wedding day, two of Barry's closest friends stepped in to walk Jozi down the aisle.
 Each of them wore a custom button pinned to their jacket — a photo of Jozi's father, his face smiling out from the lapel, so that he would be with her on her special day.
 It was a small gesture that carried the weight of the world.
-Every step down that sandy aisle, her father was right there beside her.

 It was not the walk she had imagined.
 It was different.
 It was beautiful in a way that only real life can be — imperfect, emotional, and deeply human.
 Her father was there — in the blessing he had given from Bulgaria, in the photo pinned over the hearts of the men who walked in his place, and in the love that surrounded every moment of that day.